-The mysql.backup_progress table has been updated with the release of MySQL Enterprise Backup 8.0.19 in the following ways:
+The mysql.backup\progress table has been updated with the release of MySQL Enterprise Backup 8.0.19 in the following ways:

-- · Changed the storage engine from CSV to InnoDB - · Added a new auto-increment primary key column id - Added a composite index on the backup_id and current_timestamp columns
+- Changed the storage engine from CSV to InnoDB - · Added a new auto-increment primary key column id - Added a composite index on the backup\id and current\timestamp columns

-When MySQL Enterprise Backup 8.0.19 or later tries to perform its first full backup on a database server, it automatically checks the format of the mysql.backup_progress table.
+When MySQL Enterprise Backup 9.0 tries to perform its first full backup on a database server, it automatically checks the format of the mysql.backup\progress table.
 If it detects that the table is in the old format (which means the server has been upgraded from 8.0.18 or earlier and has been backed up by MySQL Enterprise Backup before), it attempts to perform a format update on the table automatically with the following steps:

-- 1. Create in the new format a table named mysql.backup_progress_new and copy into it data from the original mysql.backup_progress table. - 2.
-Rename the original mysql.backup_progress table to mysql.backup_progress_old, and the mysql.backup_progress_new table to mysql.backup_progress. - 3.
-For MySQL Enterprise Backup 8.0.21 and later: Drop the mysql.backup_progress_old table.
+- 1. Create in the new format a table named mysql.backup\progress\new and copy into it data from the original mysql.backup\progress table. - 2.
+Rename the original mysql.backup\progress table to mysql.backup\progress\old, and the mysql.backup\progress\new table to mysql.backup\progress. - 3.
+Drop the mysql.backup\progress\old table.

-For the migration to the new table format to succeed, before performing the first backup task with MySQL Enterprise Backup 8.0.19 or later for the first time on a MySQL Server that has been upgraded from 8.0.18 or earlier and has been backed up by MySQL Enterprise Backup before, grant the required privileges to the mysqlbackup user on the server by issuing these statements at the mysql client:
+For the migration to the new table format to succeed, before performing the first backup task with MySQL Enterprise Backup 9.0 for the first time on a MySQL Server that has been upgraded from 8.0.18 or earlier and has been backed up by MySQL Enterprise Backup before, grant the required privileges to the mysqlbackup user on the server by issuing these statements at the mysql client: :

-''' GRANT ALTER ON mysql.backup_progress TO 'mysqlbackup'@'localhost'; GRANT CREATE, INSERT, DROP ON mysql.backup_progress_old TO 'mysqlbackup'@'localhost'; GRANT CREATE, INSERT, DROP, ALTER ON mysql.backup_progress_new TO 'mysqlbackup'@'localhost'; '''
+''' GRANT ALTER ON mysql.backup_progress TO 'mysqlbackup'@'localhost';

+GRANT CREATE, INSERT, DROP ON mysql.backup_progress_old TO 'mysqlbackup'@'localhost';

+GRANT CREATE, INSERT, DROP, ALTER ON mysql.backup_progress_new TO 'mysqlbackup'@'localhost'; '''